TinyContestWinners/tcw/README.md

 # TCW: Tiny Contest Winners
-A simple web app to create ephemeral contests.
+A simple web app to create ephemeral raffle contests.

 ## Description
 Allows someone to create a contest.
 When the contest has expired, the winners